Sushi: Nutrition

-Generally, sushi is not a particularly fattening food.
-However, rice in sushi contains a fair amount of carbohydrates, and other ingredients such as mayonnaise added to sushi rolls might increase the caloric content.
-Sushi also has a relatively high sodium content, especially contributed from soy sauce seasoning.

 Health risks

 Potential chemical and biological hazards in sushi include environmental contaminants, pathogens, and toxins.

 Large marine apex predators such as tuna (especially bluefin) can harbor high levels of methylmercury, one of many toxins of marine pollution.
 Frequent or significantly large consumption of methylmercury can lead to developmental defects when consumed by certain higher-risk groups, including women who are pregnant or may become pregnant, nursing mothers, and young children.
 A 2021 study in Catalonia, Spain reported that the estimated exposure to methylmercury in sushi consumption by adolescents exceeded the tolerable daily intake.

 A 2011 article reported approximately 18 million people infected with fish-borne flukes worldwide.
 Such an infection can be dangerous for expecting mothers due to the health risks that medical interventions or treatment measures may pose on the developing fetus.
 Parasitic infections can have a wide range of health impacts, including bowel obstruction, anemia, liver disease, and more.
 These illnesses' impact can pose health concerns for the expecting mother and baby.

 Sashimi or other types of sushi containing raw fish present a risk of infection by three main types of parasites: